Newfoundland (island): Effects of World Wars

 The First World War had a powerful and lasting effect on the society.
 From a population of about a quarter of a million, 5,482 men went overseas.
 Nearly 1,500 were killed and 2,300 wounded.
 On July 1, 1916, at Beaumont-Hamel, France, 753 men of the Royal Newfoundland Regiment went over the top of a trench.
 The next morning, only 68 men answered the roll-call.
 Even now, when the rest of Canada celebrates the founding of the country on July 1, many Newfoundlanders take part in solemn ceremonies of remembrance.

 The Second World War also had a lasting effect on Newfoundland.
 In particular, the United States assigned forces to the military bases at Argentia, Gander, Stephenville, Goose Bay, and St. John's.

 Newfoundland and Labrador is the youngest province in Canada.
 Newfoundland was organised as a colony in 1825, was self-governing from 1855 to 1934, but after a financial crisis the legislature was suspended and it was ruled through a Commission of Government (see Dominion of Newfoundland).
 On June 22 and July 3, 1948, the population of the colony voted in referendums 52.3% to 47.7% in favour of joining Canada as a province.
-Opposition to confederation was concentrated among residents of the capital St. John's, and on the Avalon Peninsula.
+Opposition to confederation was concentrated among residents of the capital St. John's and its surrounding hinterland on the Avalon Peninsula.

 Union with Canada

 Newfoundland joined Canada at one minute before midnight on March 31, 1949.
 Union with Canada has done little to reduce Newfoundlanders' self-image as a distinctive group.
 In 2003, 72% of residents responding identified first as Newfoundlanders, secondarily as Canadians.
 Separatist sentiment is low, though, less than 12% in the same 2003 study.

 The referendum campaign of 1948 was bitterly fought, and interests in both Canada and Britain favoured and supported confederation with Canada.
 Jack Pickersgill, a western Canadian native and politician, worked with the confederation camp during the campaign.
 The Catholic Church, whose members were a minority on the island, lobbied for continued independence.
 Canada offered financial incentives, including a "baby bonus" for each child in a family.

 The Confederates were led by the charismatic Joseph Smallwood, a former radio broadcaster, who had developed socialist political inclinations while working for a socialist newspaper in New York City.
 Following confederation, Smallwood led Newfoundland for decades as the elected premier.
 His policies as premier were closer to liberalism than socialism.
-He was said to have a "cult of personality" among his many supporters.
-Some residents featured photographs of "Joey" in their living rooms in a place of prominence.